sedostheatre/sedos.co.uk/input/shows/2016-candide.md

   - order: 3
     title: REVIEWS
     body: >-

-      > The result is an irreverent, apt, ever topical musical… it’s in excellent hands with Sedos which, as usual, achieves a near professional standard… A jolly good evening’s entertainment, then.
+      >The result is an irreverent, apt, ever topical musical… it’s in excellent hands with Sedos which, as usual, achieves a near professional standard… A jolly good evening’s entertainment, then.
 All credit to this production and all who sail in her.

+      ><footer><cite><a target="_blank" href="http://www.sardinesmagazine.co.uk/reviews/review.php?REVIEW-Sedos-Candide&reviewsID=2644">Candide, 2016, Sardines</a></cite></footer>

       >Sedos delivered the production in a classy manner with an incredibly strong cast in everything from their characterisation to music and a strong visual feast for the eyes.